paskalian/ThreadJacker/README.md

 ## Information
 **Made for educational purposes only.**<br>

 **Don't forget that the hijacked thread can be any thread of the target process (usually main) and doesn't have the must to be running when it was hijacked.
-For summary even though you hijacked the thread, if it was in a sleep state it won't execute the shellcode until it runs.**
+For summary even though you hijacked the thread, if it was in a sleep state it won't execute the shellcode until it exits that sleep state and continues running.**

 **The return value as you can also see is UINT_PTR which will hold up any given value to it, just cast it to it's actual type if you wanna go along, I didn't wanted to use templates.**